Visualizing your future hires as vacant positions and adding important data such as compensation is a vital part of the workforce planning process.

 Sharing for feedback

-If you want feedback from someone in your team but don't want them to sign up to Funcitonly, make changes, or be a billable collaborator then you can share via our links where viewers will see nearly everything you see.
+If you want feedback from someone in your team but don't want them to sign up to Funcitonly, make changes, or be a billable user then you can share via our links where viewers will see nearly everything you see.
 Read all about how to use links here.

 Sharing outside Functionly